denten-books/plain-text/2-device.md

 picture, it would be a support in the world of shadows [@lubbock_craft_1921, 273-4].

-Walter Benjamin, writing in the 1930s, was one of the first to define the notion of literary technique in a way that would connect it to a truly materialist poetics.
+Like Bakhtin and Lubbock before him, Walter Benjamin similarly develops a notion of technique as a process that bridges immanence and transcendence: the work of art as an idea and a thing.
 The work of art for Benjamin does not and cannot exist in the mode of a "rigid, isolated object."
 Rather, "it must be inserted into the context of living social relations," and therefore, into the context determined by its relation to literary production [@benjamin_author_1983, 87].
 Authorship identifies a specific mode of production.
 The question of formal, intra-textual figurative arrangements within the work of art thus cannot be considered apart from their extra-textual material contexts.
-Technique for Benjamin is what makes literary products "accessible" to materialist analysis;
-technique itself is, in his view, a relationship to production [@benjamin_author_1983, 87].
+Technique for Benjamin is what makes literary products "accessible" to materialist analysis; technique itself is, in his view, a relationship to production [@benjamin_author_1983, 87].

 In making the characteristically Marxist move towards production, Benjamin attempts to bridge what he calls the "sterile dichotomy" between form and